rushihadole/Sudoku-Solver/README.md

 # Sudoku-Solver

-The sudoku solver uses back-tracking algorithm to solve the Sudoku problem.
+The Sudoku solver uses back-tracking algorithm to solve the Sudoku problem.
-Currently, the board has to be typed in the algorithm.
-Further development will include integration of a Convolutional Neural Network.
+An image of problem is read using OpenCV and CNN identifies the digits.
-Input to CNN will be an image of Sudoku problem, probably from newspaper, and it will identify the digits from the image and will create the array of board to be fed to the back-tracking algorithm.
+Input to CNN is an image of Sudoku problem, it identifies the digits from the image and create the array of board to be fed to the back-tracking algorithm.
+After finding the solution, it is then augmented on the image giving complete solution.
+Further development will include feeding of image through webcam and augmenting the solution on the live feed video.